Cabinda Province

-Cabinda (formerly called Portuguese Congo, Kabinda) is an exclave and province of Angola, a status that has been disputed by several political organizations in the territory.
+Cabinda (Kabinda) is an exclave and province of Angola, a status that has been disputed by several political organisations in the territory.
 The capital city is also called Cabinda, known locally as Tchiowa, Tsiowa or Kiowa.
 The province is divided into four municipalities—Belize, Buco-Zau, Cabinda and Cacongo.

 Modern Cabinda is the result of a fusion of three kingdoms: N'Goyo, Loango and Kakongo.
-It has an area of 7290 km2 and a population of 716,076 at the 2014 census; the latest official estimate (as at mid-2019) is 824,143.
+It has an area of 7290 km2 and a population of 903,370 at the 2024 census.
 According to 1988 United States government statistics, the total population of the province was 147,200, with a near even split between rural and urban populations.
 At one point an estimated one third of Cabindans were refugees living in the Democratic Republic of the Congo; however, after the 2007 peace agreement, refugees started returning to their homes.

 Cabinda is separated from the rest of Angola by a narrow strip of territory belonging to the Democratic Republic of the Congo (formerly known, up until 1960, as the Belgian Congo), which bounds the province on the south and the east.
 Cabinda is bounded on the north by the Republic of the Congo (formerly known as French Congo), and on the west by the Atlantic Ocean.
 Adjacent to the coast are some of the largest offshore oil fields in the world.
 Petroleum exploration began in 1954 with the Cabinda Gulf Oil Company, when the territory was under Portuguese rule.

 Cabinda also produces hardwoods, coffee, cacao, rubber, and palm oil products; however, petroleum production accounts for most of Cabinda's domestic product.
 Cabinda produces 700000 oilbbl of crude oil per day.
 Cabinda Oil is associated with Sonangol, Agip Angola Lda (41%), Chevron (39.2%), TotalEnergies (10%) and Eni (9.8%).

-In 1885, the Treaty of Simulambuco established Cabinda as a protectorate of the Portuguese Empire, and Cabindan independence movements consider the occupation of the territory by Angola illegal.
+In 1885, the Treaty of Simulambuco established Cabinda as a protectorate of the Portuguese Empire, named the Protectorate of the Portuguese Congo.
+Cabindan independence movements consider Angola's post-colonial occupation of the territory to be illegal.
 While the Angolan Civil War largely ended in 2002, an armed struggle persists in the exclave of Cabinda.
 Some of the factions have proclaimed an independent Republic of Cabinda, with offices in Paris.

 History

 Portuguese Congo

 Portuguese explorers, missionaries, and traders arrived at the mouth of the Congo River in the mid-15th century, making contact with the Manikongo, the powerful King of the Bakongo tribe.
-The Manikongo controlled much of the region through affiliation with smaller kingdoms, such as the Kingdoms of Ngoyo, Loango, and Kakongo in present-day Cabinda.
+The Manikongo controlled much of the region through affiliation with smaller kingdoms, such as the Kingdoms of Ngoyo, Loango, and Kikongo in present-day Cabinda.

 Over the years, the Portuguese, Dutch, and English established trading posts, logging camps, and small palm oil processing factories in Cabinda.
 Trade continued and the European presence grew, resulting in conflicts between the rival colonial powers.
 Between 1827 and 1830, the Imperial Brazilian Navy maintained a naval base in the western part of Cabinda, making it the only Brazilian colony outside of South America.